-Information and general awareness are key elements to achieve success in terms of changing South Africa into a more energy efficient society.
-Once laws and regulations are established, architects will need guidance (from standards, codes of practice, etc.) on how to design houses according to the new regulations, and plumbers should also have be informed about the need to insulate geysers.
+Information and generic awareness are key elements to achieve success in terms of changing South Africa into a more energy efficient society.
+Once laws and regulations are established, architects will need guidance (from standards, codes of practice, etc.) on how to design houses according to the new regulations, and plumbers should also have be informed about the need to insulate geysers and how to install solar water heaters.